A Joyous celebration of Salvador Dalí and

 “I have often thought how good it would be to explore his themes in a mundane and very accessible setting like a high street.
 Transferring surrealism and Dalí’s imagery to street art and a graffiti style is going to be very interesting!”

-More artwork from the schoolchildren who have taken part in the project will be on display in an exhibition at The Auckland Project’s community venue, No.42 and Auckland Tower.
-Meanwhile Daisy Arts will run a drop-in live interactive workshop throughout the event in the No.43 space.
+More artwork from the schoolchildren who have taken part in the project was displayed in an exhibition at The Auckland Project’s community venue, No.42 and Auckland Tower.
+Meanwhile Daisy Arts ran a drop-in live interactive workshop throughout the event in the No.43 space.

 Jane Crawford of Daisy Arts, said: “We are delighted to be partnering with The Auckland Project on Dali: Surreal Worlds.